 Born & raised in Northern California, BA in Computer Information Systems from Humboldt State University.
 Has worked as a Project Accountant for the last nineteen years for AECOM, a global engineering company.
 Enthusiastic art appreciator and supporter of arts and arts community in Chico.

-Before coming to Chico she lived in the Washington, DC area where she was Public Affairs Specialist for the National Institute on Aging, and editor for the World Wildlife Fund annual magazine, worked as a producer for DC television stations and for five years owned a contemporary fine art gallery.
-Upon moving to Butte County she served two years as the Executive Director of the Greater North Valley Chapter of the Alzheimer's Association.
-Morgan also served eight years on the Turner Print Museum board of directors, six of which as President.
-Ms. Morgan attended Hollins College as an English major and Art History minor and Stanford University where she studied broadcast journalism.

-Text at second visit | Born & raised in Northern California, BA in Computer Information Systems from Humboldt State University.
-Has worked as a Project Accountant for the last nineteen years for AECOM, a global engineering company.
-Enthusiastic art appreciator and supporter of arts and arts community in Chico.

-Before coming to Chico she lived in the Washington, DC area where she was Public Affairs Specialist for the National Institute on Aging, and editor for the World Wildlife Fund annual magazine, worked as a producer for DC television stations and for five years owned a contemporary fine art gallery.
+Before coming to Chico, JoAnn lived in the Washington, DC area where she was Public Affairs Specialist for the National Institute on Aging, an editor for the World Wildlife Fund annual magazine, a producer for CBS and NBC television, and owned a contemporary fine arts gallery.
 Upon moving to Butte County she served two years as the Executive Director of the Greater North Valley Chapter of the Alzheimer's Association.
 Morgan also served eight years on the Turner Print Museum board of directors, six of which as President.
 Ms. Morgan attended Hollins College as an English major and Art History minor and Stanford University where she studied broadcast journalism.